Phoenix mayor calls on Trump to apologize at rally

 "He ought to look at the people of Phoenix, he ought to look at the American people and say 'I am sorry for my failure of moral leadership after Charlottesville, I blew it' and try to make right," he added.

-Trump drew condemnation from both Democrats and Republicans for his handling of the vents in Charlottesville, first for his failure to outwardly condemn white supremacists until days after the event and then later for blaming "two sides" for the violence that left one woman dead and 19 others injured.
+Trump drew condemnation from both Democrats and Republicans for his handling of the events in Charlottesville, first for his failure to outwardly condemn white supremacists until days after and then later for blaming "two sides" for the violence that left one woman dead and 19 others injured.

 Stanton also called on Trump not to pardon Joe Arpaio, the controversial former Arizona sheriff who was found guilty last month of criminally disobeying a court order for refusing to stop detaining suspected undocumented immigrants.